swissinnovationlab/dorian/README.md

 * stop `loytra` processes (except for VPN)
 * disable `loytra` command so it can no longer be executed
 * migrate DMP data from the loytra storage to `~/devconn.env`
-* migrate resources and flows from the loytra storage to the `dorian`
+* migrate resources and flows from the loytra storage to `dorian`'s docker volume

 If installing on a device _**running Residential UI**_, run: